CONSTITUTION AND BY-LAWS

 Section 2.
 Duties

 The duties of the Executive Committee shall be to conduct the business of the Association as directed by the Board of Directors and as designated by Roberts Revised Rules of Order.
+Furthermore, this committee shall be responsible for strengthening communication with Purdue Extension Leadership Team.

 ARTICLE V. Board of Directors.